-Some of the projects I’ve worked on, and my areas of interest and expertise:
+Some of the projects I’ve worked on, and my areas of interest and expertise, in no particular order:

 I was one of the first committers on Apache Hadoop, and worked on it and many other distributed systems projects in the Hadoop ecosystem for the best part of a decade while working at Cloudera.
 I wrote four editions of the bestselling book Hadoop: The Definitive Guide, published by O’Reilly.

-I was the primary author of Spark support in GATK, working with members of the Broad Institute GATK team.
+I was the primary author of Spark support in GATK, working with members of the Broad Institute GATK team from 2015 to 2019.
 I also created Disq for reading and writing bioinformatics sequencing formats from Spark.

-In 2020 I started a blog about data visualization with the goal of creating one interesting visualization per week - with no constraints on dataset, visualization type, or technology.
+In 2020 I wrote a blog about data visualization, and created one new visualization per week - with no constraints on dataset, visualization type, or technology.

 Over the years I’ve created many geometric visualizations in my spare time.